Website of the United States Naval Academy Graduating Class of 1974, Annapolis,

 Planning to Visit USNA This Year?
 Read This

 The Department of Homeland Security has a list of REAL ID Act compliant and non-compliant states, which means your license may not gain you access to the Yard without an additional form of ID.
-If you are from Minnesota or Missouri, this means you.
-The non-compliant states on the list may change again on 10 July, so check back on the DHS site if your visit is after that.
+Check the DHS site for current information.
 A passport will always work no matter what state you are from.

 Class of 1974 Reunion Gouge